Resources: Academic and Research

 Luke Fayard, M.A., Program Coordinator, Transfer Student Support

-The University offers distinct programs and opportunities designed specifically for transfer students to acclimate to the Carolina community.
+Transfer Student Support programs and opportunities are designed specifically for transfer students to acclimate to the Carolina community.
 The Transfer Student Coordinator serves as one of several contacts for transfer students at UNC and provides support to encourage the success, persistence and graduation of transfer students primarily once they enroll at the university.
+Program and support services include academic coaching and peer mentor support, along with several opportunities throughout the academic year for community building.

 Library System